High-Temperature Reactors

 These TRISO particles are incorporated into a graphite matrix within spheres (“pebbles”) the size of a golf ball or a tennis ball, or into blocks (“compacts”).
 The coatings around the TRISO particles fully contain fission products resulting from the nuclear reaction, eliminating the need for costly, concrete containment structures.

-Load following and integration
+Load Following and Integration

 By deploying high-temperature reactors in an energy mix, power producers are able to provide reliable electricity to customers while integrating with other generation technologies, such as variable renewable energy resources.